Heritage sites

 It’s not new, and it’s not a river!
 The New River is an aqueduct opened in 1613 to bring drinking water from Hertfordshire to London.

-These days, you can take a walk along the 28-mile footpath that runs by it – stroll along short sections or stride out and complete the stretch.
+These days, you can take a walk along the 28-mile footpath that runs by it.
+Stroll along short sections or stride out and complete the stretch.
 It winds past historical sights and rural villages into city skylines.

 More ways to uncover our heritage

-How about getting access to some hidden gems?
-The Thames Water Archive houses a rare collection of photographs and documents charting the history of London’s water and sewerage legacy over the past 150 years.
-Here's part of the collection which features sites you can visit.
+The Thames Water Archive houses a rare collection of photographs and documents.
+They chart the history of London’s water and sewerage legacy over the past 150 years.

-Learn about the heritage of other sites
+Learn about the heritage of some of our other sites.